armory/documentation/_halyard_release_notes/armory-halyard_v1.9.1.md

 Spinnaker cannot be deployed if it has Kubernetes accounts that use the AWS cli to get authentication tokens.
 The AWS cli is missing a dependency in this version of Halyard.

+This issue is fixed in Armory Halyard 1.9.2.

 ## Highlights

 Armory Halyard 1.9.1 resolves an issue where the Echo Pod in Armory Spinnaker 2.18 remained in a crash loop state.